 But even just coming up with your first talk might seem daunting.
 What should it be about?
 Why does it matter?

 In this blog post, we will give you some ideas for finding toolbox talk subjects relevant to your business so that you can deliver daily (or weekly) talks and never run out of content.

-Toolbox talks should be delivered frequently, and we are often asked how to pick the best subjects.
-Finding the best toolbox talk subjects for your team will often depend on the work being carried out and the health and safety risks they are exposed to.
+Finding the best toolbox talk subjects for your team will often depend on two things: the work they do and the health and safety risks they get exposed to at work.

 So, what is a relevant health and safety talk subject for your team?

-You can ask a number of questions to help you to narrow down the best toolbox talk subjects that will apply in your workplace:
+You can ask several questions to help you to narrow down the best toolbox talk subjects that will apply in your workplace: